mesosphere/dcos-docs-site/pages/1.10/installing/evaluation/community-supported-methods/index.md

 ---
 layout: layout.pug
-excerpt: Community supported installation methods
+excerpt: Use CloudFormation, AzureRM or other Terraform templates to install DC/OS.
-title: Community Supported Methods
+title: Other Installation methods
-navigationTitle: Community Supported Methods
+navigationTitle: Other Installation methods
 menuWeight: 10
 ---